 Below is information regarding ID Tags & Affidavits.
 What does your animal need to be exhibited at the Nemaha County Fair?
 Where and when can you get the ID tag?
 When are ID Affidavits due?
 Please read carefully.
 Some species will be tagged by staff, others will be tagged by family, and some will need to be verified.
 FFA members should use the forms on this page: Nemaha County FFA Forms

-- Market Beef - Rate of Gain Market Beef were tagged at Weigh-In
+- Market Beef - Rate of Gain Market Beef were tagged at Weigh-In/Market Beef not participating in Rate of Gain must be tagged by June 15th

-- Bucket, Suckling & Feeder Calves - 4-H families will tag their own calves by June 15th.
+- Bucket & Feeder Calves - 4-H families will tag their own calves by June 15th.
 Tags must be picked up at the Extension Office.

 Breeding Beef (Fillable PDF, 2 pgs, 479 KB) - Due June 15th